Syrian rebels report capture of provincial capital

 Events in Raqqa were not confirmed by independent media, which are restricted in their access to combat zones.

+"Believe me the bad actors regrettably have no shortage of their ability to get weapons, from Iran, from Hizbollah, from Russia unfortunately, and that is happening," Kerry said.

+Faisal, without confirming the supply of arms to rebels, said Saudi Arabia would do "everything within its capabilities" to provide "aid and security for the Syrians".

-(Additional reporting by Oliver Holmes in Beirut, Kamal Naama in Anbar and Angus McDowall in Riyadh; Editing by Robin Pomeroy and Stephen Powell)
+(Additional reporting by Oliver Holmes in Beirut, Kamal Naama in Anbar, Angus McDowall in Riyadh and Aseel Kami in Baghdad; Editing by Stephen Powell and Michael Roddy)